 - 10. On the day of admission, the school offers a treatment team meeting to orient the student, caregivers and collaterals. - 11.
 On the student's first day, a school staff member will be assigned as a point person to help orient and familiarize the student with the structure, daily routine and physical plant of the school.
-The school staff member will review the school's policies and procedures, routines, and expectations.
+Anchor Academy requires a clear photograph of the students face for their student management system.
+This photograph may be provided to outside agencies in emergency situations.
+This photograph will never be used for marketing purposes.
+Staff will review the school's policies and procedures, routines, and expectations with the student.
 The student will meet with the clinician and nurse to complete initial assessments and begin to build rapport.
 A school administrator or the clinician will update the caregiver/guardian on the student's progress throughout the day.